Skip to content

 How do I get a UP?

-It will be possible to request unitary effect based on a granted European patent application that is not opted out of the UPC jurisdiction.
+It is possible to request unitary effect based on a granted European patent application that is opted out of the UPC jurisdiction.
 However, when the request for unitary effect is granted by the EPO, the opt-out will be automatically withdrawn by the UPC authorities.

 As noted above, it is not possible to opt out a European patent when a UP has previously been obtained (i.e. where a request for unitary effect has been accepted).